 - HUMAN RESOURCES / OCCUPATIONAL HEALTH personnel can visit our Healthy Workplace Page to find out how the Relaxations CD would be a potentially useful educational resource for employees.
 Also for information about how our one-off, group basis, 12-week course would be likely to decrease work absenteeism by approx. 70%, as well as offering long-term benefits contributing to health and wellbeing in the workplace.

 Contact us, via our contact page, for help with provision of this evidence-based biopsychosocial, safe, effective and cost-effective treatment with the aim of arranging to provide a team of trained yoga teachers in your locality.
-We are aiming to have teams of teachers providing within NHS settings.
+We are aiming to have teams of teachers working as part of multidisciplinary teams teaching this 12-week ‘Yoga for Healthy Lower Backs’ courses within Primary Care NHS settings.

 Many thanks for your interest.